 Medication for Dropsy

 Medications are considered the last option to treat fish disease because they can harm betta’s internal organs or stress the delicate betta fish.
 If the standard treatment is ineffective and there is no option to treat the infection, you can surely treat your fish with medications.
-For dropsy, we recommend using the medications as the first priority when you notice that the infection is severe; in this case, salt baths and other things may not be sufficient.

 Broad-spectrum antibiotics, such as kanamycin or tetracycline, can be effective against the bacteria causing the dropsy.
 Seachem Kanaplex has the active ingredient of kanamycin that effectively treats bacterial infections like dropsy and fin rot.
 It’s too effective for treating internal organs, which is the root cause of dropsy.
-The good thing about Kanaplex is that it does not harm beneficial bacteria in your aquarium.
-It comes in powder form that is easy to dissolve and does not make your tank cloudy.

-I have successfully treated my bettas with Melafix by following the correct dosage and administration procedures.
+We have successfully treated my bettas with Melafix by following the correct dosage and administration procedures.
 Many betta enthusiasts hesitate to use Melafix due to concerns about its Melaleuca ingredient, a tree oil that can harm the labyrinth organ of the fish.
 However, when properly used with good water circulation and ensuring that the Melaleuca does not float on the water’s surface, Melafix can be beneficial in treating dropsy.

 Signs of Recovery